smeets/cff/README.md

 ## idea

 Apply a flattening transform on the control flow that hides the original flow while keeping a strict equivalence in terms of input/output.
-These properties can be more described by:
+The core assumptions and observations can be expressed as:

+ - The *source code* is compiled into *machine instructions* by the compiler
- - Machine *instructions* are grouped into logic units called *blocks*
+ - Machine *instructions* can be grouped into *blocks* by jumps & entry points
- - These *blocks* are chained together to form larger *procedures*
+ - These *blocks* are chained together to form *procedures*
  - A *program* consists of one or more *procedures*
  - The control flow graph is a graph which describes all possible execution paths of a particular *program*, *procedure* or *block*
- - The flattening transform joins a longer chain of nodes (a->b->c) together into one node with a lot of edges (a->b,a->c)
+ - Static analysis of the control flow graph is constructed by finding branches (implicit & explicit) between *blocks*
+ - The *flattening transform* essentially combines a longer chain of branches (a->b->c->d) into a looping state machine (a->{b,c,d}), keeping the original order but preventing static analysis from discovering it by computing the next block during program execution
+ - It is *allowed* to do anything imaginable as long as the input/output equivalence holds, e.g. the state machine can be arbitrarily complex

 ## obfuscation

-Obfuscation is often regarded as something dirty and subpar.
+Obfuscation is often regarded as a subpar solution to a difficult problem.
 While its reputation isn't necessarily undue it is important to recognise that obfuscation is a means to an end, whatever that is, with both extremely poor and good implementations.

 As with security, obfuscation is outrageously hard to get right and simple mistakes and oversights can be devastating.
 Once the product is shipped, that's it.